Hosting a virtual summit is one of the fastest ways to exponentially grow your email list, build authority, and generate sales online.

 In my premium flagship program, Virtual Summit Mastery, we give you the entire email automation in ActiveCampaign so you can import it to your account with one click of a button.
 And if you plan to use ConvertKit, we have a step-by-step walkthrough of how to set it up and import it to your account as well.

-The VSM Summit Funnel that we looked at in Step 3 to create your summit website comes into play once again here.
+The summit funnel that we looked at in Step 3 to create your summit website comes into play once again here.
 I’ve developed this over the last few years after my experience helping hundreds of VSM students host successful virtual summits.

 Here’s what it looks like in a nutshell: